renpy/steam-deck-guide/README.rst

 own built-in entry that allows users to enter text in their language using only a controller."

-Many games will trivially satisfy this requirement, by not requiring text input.
-Assuming yours doesn't, what you need to do depends on the version of Ren'Py that you are running.
+**Many games will trivially satisfy this requirement, by not requiring text input.** In that case, great - you can ignore the rest of ths section.

+If your game requires keyboard input - perhaps it prompts for the main character's name, what you need to do depends on the version of Ren'Py that you are running.

 Ren'Py 7.5.0 or Later
 ---------------------